Competitive Admission Process (Impaction)

 Freshmen applicants to programs in the College of Engineering will be ranked using a modified eligibility index that will take into consideration applicants’ math GPA in addition to the factors listed above.

-CSU eligible transfer applicants will be ranked in each major based on their self-reported GPA (as reported in the required supplemental application).
+CSU eligible transfer applicants will be ranked in each major based on their self-reported GPA (as reported in the required SJSU-specific Supplemental Application).
 For each admission cycle, some programs will give preference in the impaction process to transfer applicants who have completed program-specific preparatory courses.
 For these programs, applicants will be ranked for admission to major based on a combination of self-reported GPA and successful completion of approved program-specific courses.